thelittlewonder/aksh-backend/gameplan.md

 * Navigate to gram panchayat Kurudu.

-* Tell me about the population of this village.
+* Tell me about the population of this panchayat.

-* Show water sources in this village.
+* Show all water sources in this panchayat.

-* Show potable water sources in this village.
+* Show drinking water sources in this panchayat.

-* Show agriculture lands in this village.
+* Show agriculture lands in this panchayat.

-* Show pucca roads in this village.

-* Show kutcha roads in this village.
+* Show roads in this panchayat.

 * Where shall I build new roads?

 * Show schools within 5 km.

+* Nearest school to a settlement.

 * Where should I open a school?